What is Medical Device Clinical Evaluation?

-An introduction to medical device Clinical Evaluation & the pivotal role it plays in EU MDR compliance
+An introduction to Clinical Evaluation & the pivotal role it plays in EU MDR compliance

 Clinical Evaluation is a systematic and planned process to assess the safety and performance of a medical device.
 The objective of Clinical Evaluation is to demonstrate conformity with the relevant Annex I General Safety and Performance Requirements (GSPRs) and to prove that the device’s benefit-risk profile continues to be acceptable.

 A Clinical Evaluation is fed by information from multiple sources and processes, incorporating evidence generated and held by the manufacturer as well as evidence produced independently and published in the literature.
-It can be thought of as a ‘bringing together’ of clinical data accumulated through Systematic Literature Reviews, Post-Market Surveillance (PMS), Post-Market Clinical Follow-up (PMCF) and Vigilance systems, as well as conclusions drawn from Risk Management and Quality Management Systems (QMS).
+It can be thought of as a ‘bringing together’ of clinical data accumulated through literature reviews, Post-Market Surveillance (PMS), Post-Market Clinical Follow-up (PMCF) and Vigilance systems, as well as conclusions drawn from Risk Management and Quality Management Systems (QMS).

 MDR Annex XIV Part A contains detailed requirements for Clinical Evaluation under the MDR.